How it worksPricingAboutNotesBook a Deal Review

 No cap.
 Overseen by Utah Division of Motor Vehicles.

 No cap.
-Averages are lower than most New England states.
+Among the lowest averages in New England.
 Overseen by Vermont Department of Motor Vehicles.

 No cap.
-Northern Virginia dealers often charge $799 or more.
+Among the highest averages in the country.
+Northern Virginia dealers often exceed $799.
 Overseen by Virginia DMV.

 West Virginia — $250 average